mattearly/DarkAndDarkerLobbyHelper/readme.md

 These are set up in "src/Keybinds.ank".
 You can change them if you like in that code file.

   - **Left Cntrl** (Or Right Cntrl if there is no overlap (see Right Cntrl below)) +
-    - U - Set Volume to Zero (press Esc first)
+    - U - Set Volume to 1 (press Esc first)
     - numpad0 - Insta-Queue - a dangerous but speedy button
     - numpad2 - Hotswap Characters (go to prev character)
     - numpad3 - Go to Squire and fill